SICASFoundation/smir-documenation/pages/02.web/07.Search/docs.md

 ## Search bar

 - full text search
-- user `#` to search for SMIR-ID.
+- use `#` to search for SMIR-ID.
 You can add multiple to display all of them `#1402 #1502 #1604`
 - use `@` to search for anatomical regions
 `@Brain`